 What type of Apple Cider Vinegar should I use?

 Only use raw organic ACV has the ‘mother’ of the vinegar.
 The ‘mother’ is made up of strand-like enzymes of connected protein molecules with living nutrients and bacteria, similar to the ‘mother’ that’s in Kombucha.
 Clear vinegar is processed and doesn’t have any of the benefits that raw ACV has.
-There are different brands out there but I use Bragg’s Apple Cider Vinegar, which I find at my local organic market or Whole Foods.
+There are different brands out there but I use Bragg’s Apple Cider Vinegar (affiliate link), which I find at my local organic market or Whole Foods.

 Be sure to dilute ACV before applying it to your skin or drinking.
 It is very acidic and can damage the tooth enamel and the tissues of your throat, mouth or skin.

 What are the benefits of Apple Cider Vinegar?

 - Rich in potassium, a mineral that is often times lacking in adult diets.
 This mineral is key for growth, building muscles, transmission of nerve impulses, heart activity etc. It also helps to prevent brittle teeth, hair loss and runny noses.